 To guide child protection workers in the delivery of the Parent Support service.

-At closure of the Parent Support Service, workers must:
+Closure of the Parent Support Service - workers must:

 Parent Support Process Flowchart

 The Parent Support service is delivered by child protection workers (CPWs) in the IFS Team.
 Parent Support involves up to six months of home visiting support to parents who would not typically access mainstream services and who are having difficulty managing their children's behaviour.

 References to 'parents' includes individuals (responsible person) who have day-to-day care of the child, reflecting that RPAs can be signed either by a parent or by another responsible person.